-4 take-aways from Trump’s State of the Union address
+4 takeaways from Trump’s State of the Union address

 President Donald Trump delivered his third annual address to Congress on Tuesday night at a key juncture in his presidency: It came on the eve of his likely acquittal in the impeachment trial, the 2020 Democratic nominating process saw its first results mere hours before the speech, and Trump’s poll numbers have taken a turn for the better in recent weeks.

-Here are some take-aways from the speech.
+Here are some takeaways from the speech.

 1. Impeachment bad blood spills over